-Instaclustr recently released support for Cassandra 2.1 and our benchmark testing has demonstrated significant performance improvements delivered by this version of the database.
+Instaclustr recently released support for Apache Cassandra 2.1 and our benchmark testing has demonstrated significant performance improvements delivered by this version of the database.
 Instaclustr customers simply need to log a support ticket to get their cluster upgraded to take advantage.

 This article provides some of the results of recent benchmark testing that we have run with Cassandra 2.1 as well as some examples of real-world performance we are seeing with our customers.